01-edu/public/subjects/unzipstring/README.md

 ### Instructions

-Unzipstring is a simple function that takes a string in of form of a number and an alphabet like (2a) and returns the original string (aa).
+write a function named Unzipstring that takes a string iN,m form of a number and an alphabet like (2a) and returns the original string (aa).

 - the number before the alphabet should be between 0 to 9
 - The one  alphabet after each number should be  between a to z or A to Z